br3ndonland/br3ndonland.github.io-jekyll/info/notes.md

     <!-- Google fonts -->
     <link rel="stylesheet" href="https://fonts.googleapis.com/css?family=Lobster|Raleway:300|Roboto" type="text/css">
     ```
-* I used CSS shorthand wherever possible.
-I attempted to shorten some of the Bootstrap elements added directly to *portfolio.css*, but it was not always possible.
-Example:
+* I kept code as concise as possible, and used CSS shorthand wherever possible.
-    ```css
-    /* CSS from the narrow-jumbotron Bootstrap template */ body {
-      padding-top: 1.5rem;
-      padding-bottom: 1.5rem;
-    }
-    ```
-    could be shortened to
-    ```css
-    /* Shorthand */
-    body {
-      padding: 1.5rem 0rem 1.5rem 0rem;
-    }
-    ```
-    but would affect left and right padding values specified above it in the CSS.
+* *Responsive design:* Bootstrap is mobile-first, meaning that the site structure is designed for extra small devices (portrait phones, less than 576px), and the media queries use `min-width` to scale up.
+In this case, I had to design desktop-first.
+I had to design the site based on a desktop markup, then adjust it for smaller sizes.
+See below for responsive design of each section.

 ## Header

 * *[Container](https://getbootstrap.com/docs/4.0/layout/overview/#containers):* I placed the `header` inside a `container` to keep it in line with other elements, as shown in the portfolio site mockup.
 A `container` should usually be the top-level div, but not always.
 For example, in the Bootstrap [docs](https://getbootstrap.com/docs/4.0/content/typography/), `header` is not in a `container`, and is outside the margins of the container below.
 * *[Grid](https://getbootstrap.com/docs/4.0/layout/grid/):* I created a grid in the header to show the Udacity logo and the text as two columns in the same row.
 Bootstrap has most of the optimal [flexbox formatting](https://css-tricks.com/snippets/css/a-guide-to-flexbox/#flexbox-background) built in already.
 There are 12 columns by default.
 I also tried including header elements as spans, but they did not align vertically.
 * *Udacity logo:* I set `max-width: 400px;` in the CSS to limit size of the svg file.
 I also hyperlinked the image to the Udacity website.
-* *Responsive design changes in text alignment:* I created a media query to center align the text when the header reduces to one column.
+* *Responsive text horizontal alignment:* I created a media query to center align the text when the header reduces to one column.
 Bootstrap provides text alignment classes like `text-right` and `text-uppercase` that I could reference directly in the HTML, but this makes things more complicated, because I would have to coordinate style between CSS and HTML, so I opted to align the text with my own CSS.
-* *Header text alignment:* I wanted the "Brendon Smith" text at the right side of the header to be centered with the Udacity logo svg text.
+* *Header text vertical alignment:* I wanted the "Brendon Smith" text at the right side of the header to be centered with the Udacity logo svg text.
     - I tried `vertical-align: middle;` and the [Bootstrap vertical alignment](https://getbootstrap.com/docs/4.0/utilities/vertical-align/) class `align-middle` to no avail.
     - I searched the Bootstrap documentation and found the [text section](https://getbootstrap.com/docs/4.0/utilities/text/#text-alignment), but that didn't fix it either.
     - I found a [Stack Overflow question](https://stackoverflow.com/questions/20547819/vertical-align-with-bootstrap-3#20548578) that addressed this issue, but the solution didn't work for me.